 This is Not a Film (Jafar Panahi & Mojtaba Mirtahmasb, Iran, 2011)

-The origin of this 75 minute mini-masterpiece became notorious: the Iranian director Jafar Panahi was arrested for making subversive films and sentenced to 6 years in prison, followed by a ban on filmmaking.
+The origin of this 75 minute mini-masterpiece became notorious: the Iranian director Jafar Panahi was arrested for making subversive films, sentenced to 6 years in prison, and banned from filmmaking.
 So while he was under house arrest awaiting appeal, he invited a friend over, and they shot a documentary in his living room and smuggled it out of the country on a pen drive hidden in a cake.
 Most surprising of all is that the final product is not angry, but quietly humane and even shockingly comical.
 And it’s capped by a mischievous observation for the 2010s: how can any regime hope to control information when anyone with a cellphone could be a filmmaker?

 Moonrise Kingdom (Wes Anderson, US, 2012)

 I’d been hoping circa 2012 that Wes Anderson would come up for air.
 Needless to say, he didn’t.
 But within his dollhouse world, he paired his first child heroes with one of his most emotionally grown-up arcs—all of the sudden, he seemed able to view that split from the other side, and he could out-maneuver, out-weird, and out-feel any deadpan imitator.
 Its ending still floats in my mind as one of the most exquisite of the decade: a graceful coda where youth-in-revolt gives way to the tranquility of old souls, and where Anderson’s career-long theme and modus operandi are so gently illustrated.
 You can’t go back.
 But you can create.

 Tabu (Miguel Gomes, Portugal/Germany, 2012)